NBA Rumors: Knicks Could Acquire Jimmy Butler For Enes Kanter And Noah Vonleh, ‘Hoops Habit’ Suggests

 — Chicago Sports (@ChicagoSports) January 9, 2019

 As for Vonleh, Hoops Habit described him as the “perfect hustle guy” for the Sixers, but also noted that he has yet to live up to his potential as the ninth overall pick in the 2014 NBA Draft.
-He is, however, putting up solid numbers and seeing more action than usual due to Kristaps Porzingis’ ACL injury, which has kept him out of action since February last year.
+He is, however, putting up solid numbers and seeing more action than usual due to Kristaps Porzingis’ ACL injury, which has kept him out of action since February of last year.

 In addition to Enes Kanter and Noah Vonleh, it was also suggested that the Knicks could include a lottery-protected first-round pick in the 2022 NBA Draft to sweeten the deal.